Stephen Snyder-Hill: Public records complaint

+Medical Board complaint

-In 2020, Snyder-Hill filed an Ohio State Medical Board complaint against both Dr. Ted Grace & OSU's current President Dr. Michael Drake.
+In 2020, Snyder-Hill filed an Ohio State Medical Board complaint against both Dr. Ted Grace and OSU's current President Dr. Michael Drake.
 The complaint against Grace was because he never reported Strauss's behavior to the Ohio State Medical Board.
 A Governor's working group released a report investigating the Medical Board's handling of the Strauss case back in the nineties.
-The complaint against the then current OSU President Dr. Michael V. Drake was for alleged unethical behavior as the "leader of this university" denied public records even with repeated requests in violation of Ohio Public Revised Code 149.43.
+The complaint against OSU's president at the time, Dr. Michael V. Drake, was for alleged unethical behavior, as the "leader of this university" denied public records even with repeated requests in violation of Ohio Public Revised Code 149.43.
 Snyder-Hill also questioned OSU's decision to release Strauss's Personnel file early in the investigation.
-At the same time OSU released a 'clean' personnel file to the public, Snyder-Hill was requesting his original complaint, which detailed and corroborated the survivors who had come forward.
+At the same time OSU released a "clean" personnel file to the public, Snyder-Hill was requesting his original complaint, which detailed and corroborated the survivors who had come forward.
 This led Snyder-Hill to believe the university was trying to cover this up and make the public doubt the survivors who came forward.
 He spoke publicly about this and laid out this argument to the Ohio Court of Claims.
 ESPN released a story that also questioned the lack of anything negative in Strauss's personnel file "The 228 pages of Strauss' employment records released by Ohio State offer no clues the university was aware of any sexual misconduct.
-The file includes letters from high-ranking university officials congratulating the doctor for various appointments and tenure.".
+The file includes letters from high-ranking university officials congratulating the doctor for various appointments and tenure."